yawnoc/guitar/README.md

 Although this is more accurate, it is not very readable.
 Therefore we stick with the first version (readability over accuracy).

+**In general, notes might ring for longer than notated in my scores.**
+It is up to the guitarist to either mute or let ring.
-In general, I think arguing/worrying about notation is counter-productive.
+In my opinion, arguing/worrying too much about notation is counter-productive.
 Just play the duration that sounds good.